Shop Stealing Prevention and Detection

 Ensure that your staff are adequately trained and supervised.

-Staff should be trained to be alert for shoplifters and aware of the procedures for responding to shoplifting incidents.
+Staff should be trained to be alert for shop stealing and aware of the procedures for responding to shop stealing incidents.
 In particular, staff should be attentive to customers and be on the lookout for anyone wearing bulky clothing, carrying large bags or with other ways of concealing items (e.g. in a pram).

 Display appropriate signage

-Signage should make it clear that shoplifting is a crime and that it is store policy to prosecute offenders.
+Signage should make it clear that shop stealing is a crime and that it is store policy to prosecute offenders.

 A number of stores also display signs which advise customers that they may be asked to show the contents of their bags when leaving the store.
 If a store wishes to invoke the right to check customer’s bags, the signage stipulating this must be prominently displayed at the point of entry, to ensure that customers entering the store are aware that these are conditions of entry.
 However, it should be noted that a retailer can only ask to see the contents of a bag and does not have the right to touch the contents, or put their hand in someone’s bag.